 What are some of the best walks and treks?

-There are countless routes to choose from in the Japan Alps, with shorter walks and multi-day treks to suit all abilities.
+There are countless routes to choose from in the Japanese mountain range, with shorter walks and multi-day treks to suit all abilities.
 The North Alps are probably the best region for day walks, with two of the shortest and easiest ones being gentle strolls to the scenic Taishō-ike and Myōjin-ike ponds, both in Kamikōchi.
 Either can be done in about two hours and involve walking on flat forest paths alongside the breathtakingly clear Azusa River.
 A more vigorous and exciting hike up to the summit of Mt Yake-dake (an active volcano) also starts from Kamikōchi; allow five or six hours there and back, with a little scrambling and a few fixed ladders to climb along the way.
 If you want to climb to the summit of a 3000m peak without expending much time or energy, then Mt Norikura-dake is a fine option.
 There are buses all the way to Tatamidaira just below the summit, from where it is a straightforward two or three-hour return hike to the top on rocky, but well-defined paths.

 The North Alps are also a great place for multi-day treks, with plenty of scope for scrambling along exciting rocky ridges for those with a sense of adventure.
 Mt Shirouma is a fine mountain close to Hakuba, and is famous for year-round snow in the Daisekkei (great snow valley), with a number of interesting trails crisscrossing the ridgeline.